shaunschembri/elastictv/README.md

 # ElasticTV

 ElasticTV sources information a movie or a TV show and caches them in an Elasticsearch to speed up subsequent queries to the same title.
-The project is under active development and currently can only source data from [The Movie Database (TMDb)](https://www.themoviedb.org/) and aims to be compatible to the schema used by [ElasticTMDB](https://github.com/shaunschembri/ElasticTMDB), however it has been designed to support other providers other then (TMDb).
+The project is under development and currently can only source data from [The Movie Database (TMDb)](https://www.themoviedb.org/) however it has been designed to support other providers other then TMDb.

 ## Planned features
 - Update schema to support multiple providers.